porteconj/research_report/content/posts/time-overruns-in-public-projects.md

 The paper defines the _time deviation_ as the percentage difference between the forecast time to complete the project and the actual time needed to complete the project.
 For the analysis, the paper uses a sample of 250 Portuguese public projects with data collected from Court of Audits reports.

 The results show that the distribution of time deviation is right skewness.
 That is, a small percentage of public projects took an exceedingly large amount of time over what had initially been forecasted.
 The results show that exogenous determinants have a substantial impact on time deviations (particularly the introduction of the new procurement law in 2008, following EU Directives, that substantially reduced the time deviations).
 Local government projects have longer time deviations than those developed by the central government.
 Furthermore, there is no evidence in support of the hypothesis that larger projects have longer time deviations than smaller ones.

+Click here to go to the paper by [Francisco Pinheiro Catalão, Carlos Oliveira Cruz, and Joaquim Miranda Sarmento](https://ascelibrary.org/doi/abs/10.1061/%28ASCE%29IS.1943-555X.0000597?af=R&).